Braiiin/logic/readme.md

 ###Separatation of Purpose

-Here are the purposes for each file.
 Heed these guidelines when deciding where to put code.

-- api/ : handling input/output for models
+- api.py : handling input/output for models, permissions by endpoint
--
+- models.py : business logic

 ##Production Deployment